 The two plates one positive and one negative of the same fossilised arthropod, a trilobite from the Cambrian era, both plates are in a miraculous state of preservation.
 Mother nature has played the greatest part in this unique conservation of the large alien looking bug.
-As many collectors aptly use this term when refering to the segmented thoracic segment and globular cephalon (head), these plus the pygidium (tail), spines do make for remarkable imagery now that the prehistoric marine invertebrate seems to have frozen on the limestone, which was once the seabed.
+As many collectors aptly use this term when referring to the segmented thoracic segment and globular cephalon (head), these plus the pygidium (tail), spines do make for remarkable imagery now that the prehistoric marine invertebrate seems to have frozen on the limestone, which was once the seabed.

 The attractive colour is from the fossil bed.
 Heavy minerals cause the burnt umber colouration a byproduct of the heavy concentrations of iron in the region of the fossil bed and typical of this formation.
 This transpires as a dusty coating of fine limestone.
 Giving the fossil a most recognisable signature.
 The dark bronze colour of the mounts complements the fossils.